Below is a sampling of clubs and activities available to you.

 |A student run division of the American Hotels and Lodging Association (AH&LA) at the School of Hospitality Administration.
 Primarily focused on hotel operations and providing our members with networking opportunities and first hand experience in the industry to jump-start their future careers.

-Jackie Lowell, Vice President
+Cindy Lee, Vice President

 Advisor: Prof. Mike Oshins